Ircama/epson_print_conf/README.md

 	- Other admin stuffs and debug options
 	- Read and write EEPROM addresses
 	- Dump a set of EEPROM addresses
-- both a GUI and a command line tool
+- Both a GUI and a command line tool
 - Python API interface

-The GUI has an autodiscovery function which finds the printer IP addresses and their model names.
-The GUI can be used to get the printer status, to set the "Power-off timer", to set the "TI Received Time" and to reset the ink waste counter.
+The GUI has an autodiscovery function which finds the printer IP addresses and their model names; it can be used to get the printer status, to set the "Power-off timer", to set the "TI Received Time" and to reset the ink waste counter.

 The software provides a configurable printer dictionary, which can be easily extended.
-There is also a tool to import an extensive Epson printer configuration DB.
+There is also a tool to import and convert an extensive Epson printer configuration DB.

 ## Installation